-Students in any of the five training areas also have the option to pursue the Graduate Minor in Psychological Statistics and Methods.
+Students in any of the five training areas also have the option to pursue the Graduate Minor in Psychological Statistics and Methods and Graduate Certificate in Lifespan Development.

 Graduate Applications and Admissions

-Our application deadline is December 1, 2022 for students who plan to begin graduate training in Fall 2023.
-Applicants must submit all application materials through the Graduate School's online application system (click here to access the online application) before the December 1, 2022 application deadline.
+Our application deadline is December 1.
+Applicants must submit all application materials through the Graduate School's online application system before the application deadline.

 Click below to learn more about the application process and to get answers to common questions about our graduate program.
 Questions can be sent to Dennis Miller, Director of Graduate Studies, at millerden@missouri.edu.